this-is-geek-sassy/CUDA-WARP-Specialization/README.md

 ## What's Inside

+### GEMM-FP32

+Single-precision matrix multiplication with optimized CUDA kernels.

+### GEMM-FP64

-- **GEMM-FP64/** — Double-precision matrix multiplication with multiple kernel implementations
+Double-precision matrix multiplication with optimized CUDA kernels.

-- **GEMM-TENSOR/** — Experimental tensor-based GEMM implementation
+### GEMM-TENSOR

+Tensor Core-based GEMM implementation for high-performance matrix operations.

-- _More kernels coming soon..._
+_More kernels coming soon..._

 Each folder is self-contained with its own `Makefile`, source files, and test cases.